The pandemic recession could cause an enormous spike in homelessness

 Los Angeles County—the epicenter of the nation’s homeless crisis—will experience a far more severe increase in the number of people without homes than the rest of California and the nation.
 The study uses an expansive definition of homelessness that includes the precariously housed.

-The growth of the working age homeless population is expected to reach its pinnacle in 2023.
+The growth of the working-age homeless population is expected to reach its pinnacle in 2023.
 At that point:

-- 603,000 additional working age adults will lack a permanent home in the United States, a 20% increase over 2019.
+- 603,000 additional working-age adults will lack a permanent home in the United States, a 20% increase over 2019.

-- 131,400 additional working age adults will lack a permanent home in California, a 26% increase over 2019.
+- 131,400 additional working-age adults will lack a permanent home in California, a 26% increase over 2019.

-- 52,300 additional working age Los Angeles residents will lack a permanent home, a 35% increase in the number of homeless people.
+- 52,300 additional working-age Los Angeles residents will lack a permanent home, a 35% increase in the number of homeless people.

 Most of that increase in unhoused and precariously housed people will stem from a jump in those who are finding temporary shelter with friends.
 Sometimes described as “couch surfers,” these precariously housed individuals are not included in the federal Housing and Urban Development’s annual homeless count.
 As a baseline, more than 96,000 people in Los Angeles County were “couch surfing” in 2019, according to the report.